Charlie Batch: Pittsburgh Steelers

 On August 8, 2008, Batch sustained a broken clavicle in the second quarter of a pre-season game against the Philadelphia Eagles at Heinz Field.
 The team signed former Jacksonville Jaguars starter Byron Leftwich.
 Batch was placed on season-ending injured reserve on August 30.

 On April 14, 2009, Batch, who was an unrestricted free agent after the 2008 season, re-signed with the Steelers.

-On November 22, 2009, Batch took over in a week 11 game against the Kansas City Chiefs in overtime after Ben Roethlisberger was injured.
+On November 22, 2009, Batch took over in a week 11 game against the Kansas City Chiefs in overtime after Roethlisberger was injured.
 During the overtime drive, he threw one pass for 17 yards, putting them two yards out of field goal range.
 However, on third down, the Steelers opted to run (rather than relying on Batch's arm), which resulted in yards lost and a punt.
 Batch's wrist was injured during the game and required surgery.
 He missed six weeks, ending his regular season.

 On March 26, 2010, Batch re-signed with the Steelers for another two seasons.

 With Roethlisberger being suspended four games by the NFL to start the 2010 season, and with both Dennis Dixon and Byron Leftwich out with injured knees, Batch led the Steelers to a 38–13 win over the Tampa Bay Buccaneers in week three.
 Batch tied a career-high with three touchdown passes.
 Because of this, Steelers coach Mike Tomlin stated that Batch had earned a starting role in week 4 versus Baltimore (which the Steelers lost 17–14).

 Batch signed a one-year contract to remain with the Steelers on April 16, 2012.

-After a sternoclavicular (SC) joint and rib injury to Ben Roethlisberger in week 10 of the 2012 season and a rib injury to Byron Leftwich in week 11, Batch was the starting quarterback for the week 12 matchup vs. the Cleveland Browns, during which the Pittsburgh Steelers turned the ball over eight times (three interceptions by Batch and five fumbles by five other players) and lost 20–14.
+After a sternoclavicular (SC) joint and rib injury to Roethlisberger in week 10 of the 2012 season and a rib injury to Byron Leftwich in week 11, Batch was the starting quarterback for the week 12 matchup vs. the Cleveland Browns, during which the Pittsburgh Steelers turned the ball over eight times (three interceptions by Batch and five fumbles by five other players) and lost 20–14.
 A week later, Batch led the Steelers to victory over the division-leading Baltimore Ravens 23–20 in Baltimore.
 Batch drove the Steelers down the field, connecting with Heath Miller for a game-tying touchdown late in the fourth quarter.
 He then led the game-winning drive, which culminated in a Shaun Suisham 42-yard field goal.

 With the Steelers drafting Oklahoma quarterback Landry Jones in the 2013 NFL draft, the team announced that Batch would not be returning to the team for 2013, ending his 11-year tenure with the team.
 At the time of Batch's departure his tenure was the second-longest in team history for a quarterback, behind only Terry Bradshaw, although this feat has subsequently been surpassed by Roethlisberger.

+In 2020, NFL Films released a short about Batch called "Charlie Batch: the Journey of the Greatest Backup QB".